Operation Underworld

 For the first time ever the full story of how Charles “Lucky” Luciano—the U.S. Mafia boss who put the “organized” into organized crime—was recruited by U.S. Naval Intelligence in 1944 to aid the Allied war effort in the U.S. invasion of Sicily that was a turning point in WWII.

-In 1942, a rational fear was mounting that New York Harbor was vulnerable to sabotage.
-If the waterfront was infested with German and Italian agents then the U.S. Navy needed a recourse just as insidious to secure it.
+In 1942, fears were growing that New York Harbor was vulnerable to sabotage.
+If the waterfront was infested with German and Italian agents, the U.S. Navy needed a secret plan just as insidious to secure it.

 Naval intelligence officer, Commander Charles Radcliffe Haffenden had the solution: recruit as his own spies, members of La Cosa Nostra.
 Pier to pier, no one terrified the longshoremen, stevedores, shopkeepers, and boat captains along the harbor better than the Mafia gangs of New York, who controlled the docks in Manhattan and Brooklyn.
-Haffenden was prepared to make a deal with the devil–the man who put “organized” into organized crime.
+Haffenden was prepared to make a deal with the devil—the man who put “organized” into organized crime.
 Even from his cell in Dannemora State Prison, former Public Enemy #1, Charles “Lucky” Luciano still had tremendous power.
-Luciano was willing to wield it for Haffenden.
-But he wanted something in return—Luciano’s contacts in Italy to track the Nazis’ movements.
+Luciano was willing to wield it for Uncle Sam in exchange for a fullpardon.
+Haffenden, though, wanted something in return—Luciano’s contacts in Italy to track the Nazis’ movements.
+The victorious U.S. invasion of Sicily in July 1943 might have turned out differently without Luciano’s help.

 Kundenbewertungen